Vision, Mission & History

 To be the global leader in teaching the creative process from imagination to innovation.
 (Click here to learn more about the creative process.)

-Our organization was incorporated in 1999, when we took over the charter for OM Association, Inc. Since then, our non-profit has impacted more than a million participants.
-About 125,000 youth make friends and learn the creative process through our programs every year, and 38,000 volunteers support us!
+Our organization was incorporated in 1982, when we took over the charter for OM Association, Inc. In 1999, our name was changed to Destination Imagination, Inc. Since then, our non-profit has impacted more than one million participants.
+Approximately 200,000 youth make friends and learn the creative process through our programs every year, and 38,000 volunteers support us!

-All of our programs are Challenge based, and they teach the creative process.
-Our goal is to help kids learn to be creative in every aspect of their lives.
+All of our programs are Challenge-based, and they teach the creative process from imagination to innovation.
+Our goal is to help student teams learn to be creative in every aspect of their lives.

 Our Challenge program is our most popular offering.
-Destination Imagination is an international tournament for kids.
 At the start of the season, teams choose one of seven Challenges.
-After weeks spent creating and developing their solutions, they go to a local tournament.
+After weeks spent creating, developing and practicing their solutions, they go to a local tournament.
 Top-scoring teams advance to state or country tournaments.
 The top level of the tournament is our Global Finals—the world’s largest celebration of creativity.

 Our programs are developed annually to ensure they are relevant and align to National Education Standards, STEM standards, ELA Common Core Standards and Mathematics Common Core Standards.
-Every year, with the help of volunteers and subject matter experts, we design new, exciting Challenges for kids.
+Every year, with the help of parent volunteers, educators, and subject matter experts, we design new and exciting Challenges for student teams to solve.